Admissible-level $\mathfrak{sl}_3$ minimal models: Acknowledgements

 \section{Acknowledgements}

-KK's research is partially supported by the Australian Research Council Discovery Project DP160101520, MEXT Japan “Leading Initiative for Excellent Young Researchers (LEADER)”, JSPS Kakenhi Grant numbers 19KK0065 and 21K3775.
-DR's research is supported by the Australian Research Council Discovery Project DP160101520 and an Australian Research Council Future Fellowship FT200100431.
+KK's research is partially supported by the Australian Research Council Discovery Project DP160101520, MEXT Japan ``Leading Initiative for Excellent Young Researchers (LEADER)'', JSPS Kakenhi Grant numbers 19KK0065 and 21K3775.
+DR's research is supported by the Australian Research Council Discovery Projects DP160101520 and DP210101502, as well as an Australian Research Council Future Fellowship FT200100431.
 SW's research is supported by the Australian Research Council Discovery Project DP160101520 and the Humboldt Fellowship for Experience Researchers GBR-1212053-HFST-E.